ZO! adoption support is for problems and questions relating to origin, and attachment disorders.

 Sometimes it is so drastic or a period is so drastic that further development does not get off to a good start.
 Normal phase problems (for example during puberty) can also be more extreme during adoption.
 There can be good relation between parents and child, but the dynamics of adoption, identity, arguments at home and independently become more intense.
 Being adopted places additional demands on your development tasks and can have an influence for a long time

 Adoptive families are both ordinary and special.
 They are ordinary families because they may experience issues identical to other families; and they are special because a deeper layer may be involved in these ‘ordinary issues’.
 This deeper layer originates from the former world and the mere fact of adoption.
 The confusing factor in this may be that the issues resemble ‘ordinary’ issues, for which an ‘ordinary’ approach has a temporary effect, or none at all.
 Focusing on the causes of the issues and finding a solution for them results in a new balance that allows the child or the young person and the rest of the family to move on.

-Treatment is possible through parent counselling, differentiation & phase therapy, child therapy, Therapeutic Parenting or EMDR.
+Treatment is possible through for example parent counselling, differentiation & phase therapy, child therapy, Therapeutic Parenting, CONNECT partengroup or EMDR.
 For young people and adults, coaching or therapy, basis therapy and EMDR may also be considered.
 In some cases, we start by carrying out a psychological examination.